-On March 31, 2017, the Company's Compensation Committee approved and the Board of Directors ratified determinations under the 2016 short-term incentive plan adopted by the Compensation Committee on January 21, 2016 (the "2016 Incentive Plan") to the Company's executive officers: Vern Hanzlik, President and Chief Executive Officer, and Peter J. Goepfrich, Chief Financial Officer.
+On March 20, 2018, the Company's Compensation Committee adopted the Company's short-term incentive program for 2018 (the "2018 Incentive Plan") and set the cash incentive pay opportunities under the 2018 Incentive Plan for the Company's eligible employees, including the Company's executive officers: Vern Hanzlik, President and Chief Executive Officer, and David G. Ristow, Chief Financial Officer.